 The theory is still researching on this, as the cause for the Meniere’s disease is not found yet that whether it is from the ear infection or viral infections in the inner ear.
 Once the theory is proved that the result causes due to the abnormal amount of the fluid in the ear, but this theory was not clear at all that this might be the cause for the episodes that happen.

 It is also believed that the Meniere’s disease is generally caused due to the result of pressure in the fluid in the inner ear which is simply known as the “hydrops”.

 Meniere’s Disease Diagnosis

 For diagnosis tinnitus and the aural fullness should be there in your ear, as the diagnosis of Meniere’s disease is done from the history.
 For diagnosis, an audiogram is very helpful to show the hearing loss or other abnormalities in the inner ear.
-It is repeatedly helpful if an audiogram is used immediately after the attack of vertigo, this is the characteristics of low-frequency hearing loss.
+It is repeatedly helpful if an audiogram is used immediately after the attack of vertigo, this is the characteristics of low-frequency deafness, not the high-frequency hearing loss.